RafaelFariaFerreira/RafaelFariaFerreira/README.md

 </a>

-In my journey, I`ve took the Clifton Strenghts as a tool to know me better and work on my skills.
-Here are my five top
+In my journey, I've taken the Clifton Strengths as a tool to know myself better and work on my skills.
+Here are my top five strengths:
-strenghts:

 #### 1️⃣ Achiever